mistletoegoegoe/Uber-price-forecasting-by-ML/README.md

 - The first line is to setup the training model, the second line is to test the model on test dataset.
 - In the model, after transform the data by operators (Set Role, Select Relevant attributes, Filter non-missing values, Normalise, Remove correlated attributes), it passes the operator called Cross Validation.

-Cross validation is a technique used in machine learning to evaluate the performance of a model.
+**Cross validation is a technique used in machine learning to evaluate the performance of a model.
 It involves dividing the available data into multiple folds or subsets, using one of these folds as a validation set, and training the model on the remaining folds.
-Then, it helps to compare and select an appropriate model for the specific predictive modeling problem.
+Then, it helps to compare and select an appropriate model for the specific predictive modeling problem.**

-Che Cross Validation is also used in order to avoid model overfitting.
-The number of folds in this operator is kept at 10 as the optimal number.
+**Cross Validation is also used in order to avoid model overfitting.
+The number of folds in this operator is kept at 10 as the optimal number.**

 - In the Cross validation, a model of Random Forest is set up (see the image below):
   ![image](https://github.com/mistletoegoegoe/Uber-price-forecasting-by-ML/assets/121160527/5c2b0e40-f86e-4d04-8493-c1f94aecc0ca)